dfkaye/datauri-vs-src-test/README.md

 The point of all this is to ferret out performance gains in time-to-first-byte and time-to-load.

 Using dataURI means the script source is larger than the original.
-Using script.text means you have to transform or encode or stringify the actual script source file.
+Using <code>script.text</code> means you have to transform or encode or stringify the actual script source file.
-Using script.src means you don't have to stringify the script file.
+Using <code>script.src</code> means you don't have to stringify the script file.

 Both text and dataURI mean more bytes in the initial page load if they're inlined.
 But if they reside as vars inside a src-referenced script, the html initial payload isn't so bloated.